where this is going

 in a supermarket supply chain

-A typical farmer keeps just 8 to 18 pence of every pound a customer pays for their food.
-The rest is absorbed by buyers, processors, distributors, and retailers in the chain between the field and the plate.
+A typical farmer keeps as little as 9 pence of every pound.
+The rest is absorbed by buyers, processors, distributors, and retailers between the field and the plate.

 The farmer For growing, harvesting, producing the food.